- To discover and develop new treatments that are active against malaria parasites resistant to current treatments

-Malaria is one of the most widespread infectious diseases, and claims the lives of almost one million people a year, most of them in sub-Saharan Africa and under the age of 5.
-It is the fifth leading cause of death worldwide and almost half the world’s population (3.3 billion) is at risk.
+Malaria is one of the most widespread infectious diseases, and claims the lives of an estimated 429,000 people a year, most of them in sub-Saharan Africa.
+A child dies of malaria every 2 minutes in Africa.
+Nearly half of the world’s population is at risk of contracting malaria.
 Children and pregnant women are among the most vulnerable.
 Drug resistance to most common antimalarials is increasing.

 Two major malaria-causing organisms are Plasmodium falciparum and Plasmodium vivax.